 - It’s cheap (it’s 10 years old, just buy it already)

 - You want to listen to the most hype soundtrack out there

 - You want a change from story driven games and just want something to play something fun

 - You enjoy a good hack and slash

 But why shouldn’t you play it?

 - No seriously, just go buy and play this game

 - You were just like me, trying to make history

 - But who’s to judge, the right from wrong?

-Did you enjoy this retrospective?
+Did you enjoy our Metal Gear Rising retrospective?
 Be sure to check out more of our retrospectives here, like this showcase of Nintendo’s hilarious and absurd WarioWare series.